py2ai/py2ai.github.io/_posts/2026-09-19-Anki-Open-Source-Spaced-Repetition-Engine.md

 Ask anyone who has learned a language, passed a medical exam, or memorized a thousand chess openings, and the same tool keeps coming up: [Anki](https://github.com/ankitects/anki).
 It is a spaced repetition flashcard program with decades of history, tens of thousands of GitHub stars, and a loyal following that borders on religious.
 What fewer people have seen is what sits under the hood: a serious piece of systems engineering, and this post takes you inside it.

 The project is licensed under AGPL-3.0 (with some contributed portions under BSD-3), which means every line that decides when you will next see a card is public, auditable, and yours to modify.
-Even better, the developers keep an unusually clean, layered architecture that is genuinely pleasant to study.
-We rendered it with our local GitDiagram pipeline (see our [GitDiagram introduction](/GitDiagram-Turn-Any-GitHub-Repo-Into-An-Interactive-Architecture-Diagram/) for how that works), and the overview below is the honest shape of the repository.
+Even better, the developers keep an unusually clean, layered architecture that is genuinely pleasant to study, and the overview below is the honest shape of the repository.

 <div style="overflow-x:auto;">
 <img src="/assets/img/diagrams/anki/anki-overview-architecture.svg" alt="Anki high-level overview architecture" style="min-width:900px;width:100%;">
 </div>

-*Anki overview, generated from the real repository tree with the GitDiagram pipeline.
+*Anki overview, drawn from the real repository tree.
 Mobile clients are separate codebases that sync over HTTPS.*

 ## Why You Need This